-The awarded budget should be evaluated upon award receipt and monitored throughout the entirety of the award.
+The awarded budget should be evaluated upon award receipt and monitored throughout the entirety of the award lifecycle.

-- Upon receiving the notice of award, the grants and contracts administrator should evaluate the project budget to determine if it aligns with the budget plan from the awarded proposal.
+- Upon receiving the Notice of Award (NOA), the grant manager should evaluate the project budget to determine if it aligns with the budget plan from the awarded proposal.

 - Evaluation of the project budget should also be routinely conducted throughout the award period by comparing the inception-to-date report to the awarded budget.

 - If at any point modifications are needed or the budget does not align with the budget plan, a rebudget may be required.

 Rebudgeting requirements depend upon the sponsor and the terms and conditions of the award.
 Sponsor requirements for rebudgeting can be found in the award notice notes located in the SPS award module.
 If it is still unclear if a rebudget is needed after referring to the award notice, contact the appropriate central office:

 - For awards or contracts in Campus Schools/Provost Area, contact the award or portfolio specialist in the Office of Research Support.

 - For federal or foundation awards and contracts in the School of Medicine or School of Nursing, contact the portfolio specialist in the Office of Research Administration.

 In some cases a rebudget may be needed due to internal requirements but is not required by the sponsor terms and conditions of the award.
 However, prior approval from the sponsor may be needed before proceeding with the rebudget.